strubleca/ka-limited-infection/README.md

 * Return more than one approximate or exact infection if they exist.
 This has added overhead though, and is not likely to be useful in large scale settings.
+* Use a more standard graph package.
+The choice was made not to do so to illustrate problem solving skills and expediency.
+* Use more standard graph file representation.
+The choice of JSON was again for expediency and simple access to Python's `json` package.

+## Time Taken

+About 12 hours was taken
+to implement the infection routines, basic graph implementation, random graph generation, unit tests and examples, and write the documentation.

+An additional XX hours
+was used to implement the visualization, above and beyond the requirements.
+This was done primarily out
+of personal interest
+to see the graphs and effects
+of infections at larger scale.